transkatgirl/Tapestry-Loom/README.md

 - Integration with local LLM engines:
 	- Option 1: Ollama integration
 	- Option 2: An optional Tapestry Loom LLM server to handle running models locally using llama.cpp.
 This will likely only end up getting implemented if implementing [logprobs in Ollama](https://github.com/ollama/ollama/issues/2415) keeps getting delayed.
+- Integration with external inference providers?
+	- Easy setup + built-in payment UI
+	- May allow for monetization through provider profit sharing agreements without degrading user experience
+		- Tapestry Loom will always stay FOSS
+- Work towards making the UI more accessible for less technical users *without degrading the experience for technical users*
+	- Tapestry Loom will always stay, first and foremost, a tool for power users
 - Built in user manual, based on the [cyborgism wiki](https://cyborgism.wiki) and any significant subsequent discoveries about base model behavior

 ## Usage